Fermented foods for better health

 What to look for when buying fermented foods

 When it comes to choosing the right fermented foods on the supermarket shelves, there are a few things you need to look out for, McLeod says.

 “If you go to the supermarket and look at all of the pickled veg on the shelf, some of them are fantastic fermented foods,” she says.
 “But some of them are not fermented foods at all.
 The naturally fermented foods are the ones that have got those live organisms in them.
 But a lot of the pickles you see are just foods pickled in vinegar.
 They don’t contain any live microorganisms, so they’re not going to give you those probiotic benefits.”

 McLeod advises that you should look on the product’s label for words like “naturally fermented” or “contains live bacteria”.

-“Also, when you open the jar, look for those little bubbles – they’re telling you that there are live organisms in that product, and that’s what you want,” she says.
+“Also, when you open the jar, look for those little bubbles,” she says.
+“They’re telling you that there are live organisms in that product, and that’s what you want.

 Then there’s kombucha.
 A couple of years ago, if you went to the supermarket and asked someone for it, they would have no idea what the hell you were talking about.
 Now there’s almost an entire aisle’s worth of the stuff.

 There are a couple of ways to pick a good kombucha, rather than one that’s really just a glorified soft drink.
-First, read the label for words like “naturally fermented”, and also check the sugar content on the nutrition panel.
+First, read the label for words like “naturally fermented”.
+Also check the sugar content on the nutrition panel.